How to Practice Resilience with Dr Jane Oakland

 Dr Jane Oakland on resilience: an essential skill to develop and practice for any acting professional

 Do whatever is necessary to process your emotions soon after the event, whether it be crying, shouting or a heavy work-out in the gym and then move on.
 Don’t try to keep feelings of rejection locked inside you.

-As part of our series on mental health this Mental Health Awareness Week, here is Dr Jane Oakland on the importance of resilience for a tough and unpredictable career like acting.
+As part of our series on mental health, we speak with Dr Jane Oakland on the importance of resilience for a tough and unpredictable career like acting.

 An actor’s lifestyle and working environment can pose unique challenges to psychological wellbeing.
 The constant search for work in a highly competitive industry, where long periods out of work are seen as normal and rejection common, are just some of these challenges.
 Criticism and rejection can become very personal and meaningful because an actor’s main tools are drawn from themselves.
 Resilience can provide a ‘psychological buffer’ in times of adversity and contribute to wellbeing and career longevity.